-Mostly boxes coaches forget teaching about how to buy the best boxing shoes.
+Mostly boxing coaches forget teaching about How to Choose Boxing Shoes.
 During training time and a possible reason for that, there isn’t something like the best shoe for every boxer.
-This means that it’s boxer own sole responsibility to get a shoe that best on you so you can perform best in boxing ring and that’s human nature every person comfortable with different thing some athlete prefer shoes with less weight on another side some feel comfortable with high, so you have to pick one with you feel comfortable .
+This means that it’s boxer own sole responsibility to get a shoe that best on you so you can perform best in the boxing ring and that’s human nature every person comfortable with different thing some athlete prefer shoes with less weight on another side some feel comfortable with high, so you have to pick one with you feel comfortable.

 - Choose either mid-tops for more mobility or high-tops for better ankle support